How Many Bee Hives To Start With

 When getting started in beekeeping a common question is, "How many hives should I start with?"

-Many people who are first starting out wonder if they can handle more than one hive.
+Many people wonder if they can handle more than one hive.
 They rationalize that if beekeeping doesn't work out, then it is easier to get out of it with only one hive.
 Let me tell you what my opinion is on how many hives to begin beekeeping.

 Keep in mind that colonies of honey bees can and do sometimes die out even after we do everything right.
 I call it a natural death.
 For example, one year in one bee yards I had about 30 hives.
 From that spring until mid summer, I lost one hive.
 Then from mid summer until fall I lost another one.
 Why?
 It was not CCD!
 The bees did not leave the hive all at once.
 They didn't abandon their young.
 They didn't have any pests or disease.
 They had honey.
 They just didn't do good.
 Mainly the queen is to blame.
 She wasn't a good layer in the beginning and I probably should have replaced her when I first noticed her weakness.
 After waiting too long, no matter how often I replaced her, it never worked out in these two hives.
 Usually it does.
 But a worker started laying and I didn't have time to try to rid her of the hive.